melekes/homeonrails.com/content/post/2022-01-01-my-favorite-books-of-2021.md

   This is a complex topic and Bill does a great job of structuring the available data and paths to move forward.

-  Unfortunately little one can do on individual level.
-Related video from
+  Unfortunately there's little you can do on the individual level.
+Related video from Kurzgesagt:
-  Kurzgesagt:

   {{< youtube id="yiw6_JakZFc" >}}